 - FarApp then relays that info back to Amazon, gets a quote based on this information, prints the label, and syncs it back to your NetSuite.

 - Once the client marks the transfer order as “fulfilled” in NetSuite, FarApp notifies Amazon that it’s shipped.

 - Now FarApp scans Amazon every now and then for item receipts, and when FarApp sees the receipts, FarApp syncs those back to NetSuite.

-If you would like to set up an Amazon FBA Inbound Shipping sync, please open a ticket with us.
+If you would like to set up an Amazon FBA Inbound Shipping sync, please open a ticket with us and let us know if you would like the Full Sync or the Receipt-Only Sync.
 We will assist you in the set up.
-It will help us if you can answer these questions on the ticket:
+Please provide the info below based on which sync you want.

 - FarApp will need to create custom records that will show up as a custom sublist of your fulfillment record in NetSuite that will be used to input carton contents for each package.
 Is it ok for us to create this?

 - Will you be using case-packed shipments?
 If so, please create a custom transaction column field of type integer visible on transfer orders and purchase orders to indicate for a given line item on a transfer order or purchase orders, how many of the item there will be per case.
 If setting up the field, please provide us the field ID.

 - Will you be using Amazon-partnered carriers?
 Usually people will use partnered carriers because it's cheaper.

 - What is the originating address for the shipments (i.e. where you'll will be sending the shipments from).
 This is usually the address for your warehouse and is just a fixed value we'll map for you.
 If you are shipping from more than one warehouse, we will need the names of the warehouses as well as the addresses.